-These analysts, operators, and investigators come from a variety of communities - law enforcement, public safety, homeland security, intelligence, defense, and foreign affairs – and may work for federal, state, local, tribal, or territorial governments.
-They also have mission needs to collaborate and share information with each other and with private sector partners and our foreign allies.
-While they work in different disciplines and have varying roles and responsibilities, they all rely on timely and accurate information to achieve their mission responsibilities.
+This includes many different communities: law enforcement, public safety, homeland security, intelligence, defense, and foreign affairs.
+The people in these communities may work for federal, state, local, tribal, or territorial governments.
+They may also need to collaborate and share national security information with each other, private sector partners, or our foreign allies.
+While they work in different disciplines and have varying roles and responsibilities, they all rely on timely and accurate information to achieve their national security mission responsibilities.

 The Program Manager for the Information Sharing Environment